Example usage of the Python SDK

 A brief code example of how to use the Optimizely Feature Experimentation Python SDK to evaluate feature flags, activate A/B tests, or feature tests.

-Once you have installed an SDK, import the Optimizely Feature Experimentation library into your code, get your Optimizely Feature Experimentation project's datafile, and instantiate a client.
-Then, you can use the client to evaluate flag rules, including A/B tests and flag deliveries.
+After installing the Python SDK, import the Optimizely library, get your project's datafile, and create a client.
+Use the client to evaluate flag rules like A/B tests and flag deliveries.

 -